 Millions of people use YubiKeys all across the globe, and our customers often share how they use YubiKeys at work and for their personal accounts.
 Now and then we hear a unique story from a new perspective that catches our attention.
+Sometimes these stories prove the value of what we are working on, in this case: protecting democracy.

 Today’s youth is growing up online, always connected, and used to having their personal identities sync directly with their online personas.
 We are happy to see that even at the youngest of ages, the importance of two-factor authentication (2FA) is making its way into their lives.